DenysRudenko/Project-1/README.md

 ![html](./assets/images/dm/14.png)
 ![html](./assets/images/dm/15.png)
 The HTML checker notified me an error in my index.html page at the start of the project, in short words i remember that for "section" i should use h1 - h6 headings, only "div" elements could be fine without headings.
 Also i had a problem in my contact-us.html with a form.
-I forgot to make "for" atribute in label for "subject" input.
+I forgot to make "for" attribute in label for "subject" input.

 [W3C CSS Validation](https://jigsaw.w3.org/css-validator/) was used to check for any error within my css file.
-I have no errors but i have warnings becouse of "-Webkit".
+I have no errors but I have warnings because of "-Webkit ''.
 Like it says in the documentary over [here](https://developer.mozilla.org/en-US/docs/Web/CSS/::-webkit-scrollbar)

 * ::-webkit-scrollbar is only available in Blink- and WebKit-based browsers (e.g., Chrome, Edge, Opera, Safari, all browsers on iOS, and others).
 A standardized method of styling scrollbars is available with "scrollbar-color" and "scrollbar-width".

 which i have done all over the project with the hover effects for text, footer logos and scrollbar.
-I decided to keep it, but i understand this is the rule for the future development.
+I decided to keep it, but I understand this is the rule for future development.
 I noticed that issue at the end of the project work, so i keep that in mind.

 See the pictures below: